What grades are offered by the Insight School of Washington (ISWA)?

 Does ISWA loan computers and printers?

-ISWA provides qualified families with a loaner computer and printer.
+ISWA provides qualified families with a loaner computer.
 A parent or guardian (Learning Coach) must submit financial documents to prove their student's qualification when they request a loaned laptop.

 How do I request a loaner computer for my student?